Tracking yields on a smallholder farm in Mexico using Solidaridad's app

-Globally, we are facing grand, complex challenges with regards to sustainability and inclusivity.
+Globally, we are facing complex challenges regarding sustainability and inclusivity.
 To address these, we need to implement smart and holistic solutions.
-We have to look beyond the commodity level to understand how landscape innovation can contribute to sustainability.
-It is imperative to take gender equity issues into account, not just because we value inclusivity, but because there is a clear business case for including women.
-We need to look at how we can make our solutions more suitable to mitigating the negative effects of climate change.
-And, in one of our most prestigious programmes, we are exploring how the use of data and digital tools can increase the scale of our interventions and give farmers more ownership.
-Last, but not least, we are working on making new types of financial models, such as impact investment, to accelerate sustainable production.
+We must look beyond the commodity level to understand how landscape innovation can mitigate the negative effects of climate change.
+It is imperative to take gender inequality issues into account, not just because we value inclusivity, but because there is a clear business case for including women.
+In one of our most prestigious programmes, we are exploring how the use of data and digital tools can help scale our interventions and give farmers more ownership.
+Last but not least, we are introducing new types of financial models, such as impact investment, to accelerate sustainable production.

 Climate and landscapes

 In 2019, we conceptualized our climate approach for the third phase of Solidaridad's 2016 - 2020 strategy and worked on the tools to implement the approach.
 Probably the most important project was the ongoing development testing of the climate risk and vulnerability guidelines and the Climate Smart Index.